Bylaws of Arkansas Association of Conservation Districts

 ARTICLE 8.
 EXECUTIVE BOARD.
 The affairs of the Association shall be managed by an Executive Board consisting of the officers of the Association and the seven Area Presidents.
 When District Directors from Arkansas are also serving as officers of the National Association of Conservation Districts they will also be members of the Executive Board with all privileges of its membership.
 The Director or a staff member of the Arkansas Natural Resources Commission shall be appointed Executive Secretary by the President with the advice and approval of the Board.

 The Chairperson, or his/her designated representative, of the Arkansas Natural Resources Commission shall serve as Commission Liaison when no other member(s) of the Arkansas Natural Resources Commission holds a position on the Executive Board.
-The Commission Liaison shall serve as a non-voting Executive Board Member.
+The Commission Liaison shall serve as an Ex Officio Executive Board Member.

-The Program Administrator and the Executive Secretary serveas non-voting Executive Board Members at the will of the State Association's President unless removed by the Executive Board.
+The Program Administrator and the Executive Secretary serveas Ex Officio Executive Board Members at the will of the State Association's President unless removed by the Executive Board.

-The President of the Arkansas Association of Conservation District Employees (AACDE) shall serve as non-voting Executive Board member.
+The President of the Arkansas Association of Conservation District Employees (AACDE) shall serve as an Ex Officio Executive Board member.

 District Director Emeritus are defined as district directors who have served longer than 25 years on a local conservation district board either consecutively or intermittently and no longer desire to meet the legal requirements of a district director or as the local board may determine as qualified.
 This position has been created because these individuals have significant institutional knowledge and wisdom that can be of benefit to the district, AACD and in mentoring new district directors on their responsibilities.
 They will serve as non-voting members who have met the requirements as defined in Title 2 of the Rules and Regulations.
 They must be nominated by their local conservation district board and approved by the Arkansas Natural Resource Commission.
 They are eligible to attend all meetings, except Executive Sessions.This position is voluntary and they serve without compensation.